jhhtaylor/drools-demo/README.md

 mvn quarkus:run
 ```

-The application inserts the string `"World"` into the session, and the rule prints a greeting.
+The application inserts the string `"World"` into the session, fires all rules, and prints the output for each.